 One feature that Simple has is their “safe to spend” notification at the top of your account or app.
 Basically the notification tells you exactly how much money you’re able to spend safely without overdrawing your account.
 It factors in pending transactions as well as savings goals you may have in place (see savings goals below).

-Once you reach your savings goal you flip the switch to “spend from goal” and you’re free to use that money to buy your Ipad, or whatever your goal is for.
+Once you reach your savings goal you flip the switch to “spend from goal” and you’re free to use that money to buy your plane tickets, or whatever your goal is for.

 Mobile Apps And Tools

 Part of Simple’s appeal is that they have such great integration with mobile devices with their iPhone and Android apps.
 In fact, to have an account you currently are required to have a iOS or Android device.

 There are quite a few things you can do with the apps.